trust-mfn-berlin/animals-as-objects/vault/material.cat-colonies.md

 <figcaption>

 _Feeding station at Katzenschutz-AG in Berlin Pankow.
 Strays are fed in the trap so that they get used to it.
-Photo: Anne Hoffmann.
-All rights reserved._
+(Image: Anne Hoffmann.
+All rights reserved.)_

 </figcaption>